Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 define('WP_DEBUG', true); define('WP_DEBUG_LOG', true); define('WP_DEBUG_DISPLAY', false); @ini_set('display_errors',0);

 Be warned: this file will continue to grow larger until you remove those lines from your config.
 Don’t forget to uncomment the original line as well.
 Read the file in any text editor, and check for any critical PHP errors.

-On a shared host, you may find the PHP memory limit is being hit – particularly complex plugins could cause this.
-If you’re lucky you’ll get an error message too along the lines of “Fatal Error: Allowed memory size of xxx bytes exhausted”, but not always.
+On a shared host, you may find the PHP memory limit is being hit—WooCommerce, forums, or related posts plugins could cause this due to their complexity.
+If you’re lucky you’ll see an error message like “Fatal Error: Allowed memory size of xxx bytes exhausted” but not always.

 You may be able to fix this by adding the following line to your wp-config.php:

 Most shared hosts won’t actually let you increase the memory limit though—you get what you’re given.
 It may be time to consider other forms of hosting.